Stanford prison experiment: Similar studies

-In 1967, The Third Wave experiment involved the use of authoritarian dynamics similar to Nazi Party methods of mass control in a classroom setting by high school teacher Ron Jones in Palo Alto, California with the goal of vividly demonstrating to the class how the German public in World War II could have acted in the way it did.
-Although the veracity of Jones' accounts has been questioned, several participants in the study have gone on record to confirm the events.
+In 1967, The Third Wave experiment involved the use of authoritarian dynamics similar to Nazi Party methods of mass control in a classroom setting by high school teacher Ron Jones in Palo Alto, California with the goal of demonstrating vividly to the class how the German public in World War II could have acted in the way it did.
+Although the veracity of Jones' accounts has been questioned, several participants with the study have gone on record to confirm the events.

 In both experiments, participants found it difficult to leave the study due to the roles they were assigned.
 Both studies examine human nature and the effects of authority.
-Personalities of the subjects had little influence on both experiments despite the test before the prison experiment.
+Personalities of the subjects were thought to have little influence on both experiments despite the test before the prison experiment.

-Both the Milgram and Zimbardo studies clearly show that participants conform to social pressures.
+Both the Milgram and Zimbardo studies concluded that participants conform to social pressures.
 Conformity is strengthened by allowing some participants to feel more or less powerful than others.
-In both experiments, the people's behavior are altered to match the group stereotypes and shows that we conform to others passively, even if the subject at hand is malevolent.
-It is clear that people's desire to be a good subject is much more prevalent than to be a subject that does good.
+In both experiments, the people's behaviors altered to match the group stereotypes, demonstrating a tendency to conform to others passively, even if a particular subject is malevolent.

 A 2007 study on prison-life examined the potential relationship between participant self-selection and the disposition toward aggressive behaviors.
 They found that when responding to an advertisement, participants "were significantly higher on measures of aggressiveness, authoritarianism, Machiavellianism, narcissism, and social dominance than those who responded to a parallel ad that omitted the words 'of prison life,' and they were significantly lower in dispositional empathy and altruism".